Donald A. Wollheim: Tolkien controversy

-This account was disputed by Tolkien, who claimed that he never received any communication from Ace prior to publication of their version.
+This account was disputed by Tolkien, who claimed he never received any communication from Ace prior to publication of their version.
 In any case, Tolkien had previously authorized paperback editions of The Hobbit and Tree and Leaf.
 The authorized Ballantine paperback edition of The Lord of the Rings was then published in November 1965.
-Ace subsequently agreed to cease publishing the unauthorized edition and to pay Tolkien for their sales following a grassroots campaign by Tolkien's U.S. fans.
-A 1993 court determined that the copyright loophole suggested by Ace Books was invalid and its paperback edition was found to have been a violation of copyright under U.S. law (at this time, the U.S. had yet to join the International Copyright Convention, and most laws on the books existed to protect domestic creations from foreign infringement.
-Houghton Mifflin was technically in violation of the law when they exceeded their import limits and failed to renew their interim copyright).
+After a campaign organized by Tolkien's American fans, Ace subsequently agreed to cease publishing the unauthorized edition and to pay Tolkien standard royalties for the sales that did occur.

+A 1993 court determined the copyright loophole suggested by Ace Books was invalid and its paperback edition was found to have been a violation of copyright under U.S. law.
+At this time, the U.S. had yet to join the International Copyright Convention, and most laws on the books existed to protect domestic creations from foreign infringement.
+Houghton Mifflin was technically in violation of the law when they exceeded their import limits and failed to renew their interim copyright.
 In the Locus obituary for Donald Wollheim, however, more details emerge:

 Houghton-Mifflin had imported sheets instead of printing their own edition, but they didn't want to sell paperback rights.
 Ace printed the first paperback edition and caused such a furor that Tolkien rewrote the books enough to get a new copyright, then sold them to Ballantine.
 The rest is history.
 Although Ace and Wollheim have become the villains in the Tolkien publishing gospel, it's probable that the whole Tolkien boom would not have happened if Ace hadn't published them.